ChloeZeiter/Elementary-Automaton-/README.md

 Elementary Automaton simulator written in Haskell

 ## What an elementary cellular automaton is
-An elementary automaton is a 1 dimensional grid of cells, in which each cell's state is either a 0 or 1.
+An elementary automaton is a 1 dimensional grid of cells in which each cell's state is either a 0 or 1.
 It updates its state with respect to itself and its 2 adjacent neighbours.

 We can define the following transition table:
 > 111 -> 0